-- Are you a social landlord or local authority wanting to offer new skills to your staff?
+- As, for example, a social landlord or a local authority, you may be keen to offer new skills and improve the motivation of your staff.

-For you it’s a win-win – great staff development AND making a difference to young people’s lives.
+- You will make a difference to young people’s lives.

 Find out more here about the business case for getting involved.